bauerca/drag-sort-listview/README.md

 is found in the project tools/ directory.

-To enable, just set the `dslv:track_drag_scroll` attribute to `"false"` in XML.
+To enable, just set the `dslv:track_drag_scroll` attribute to `"true"` in XML.
 While drag scrolling on your emulator or device, this tracking causes the DSLV to periodically dump its state to a file called dslv_state.xml in the device/emulator /sdcard/ directory.